-Doing a practicum provides you with an unparalleled opportunity to gain real-life experience and find out firsthand what it is like to work in the field of Criminal Justice.
-Your field practice coordinator will help you find a placement that meets your interests and career goals.
+Completing a field practicum provides you with an unparalleled opportunity to gain real-life experience and find out firsthand what it is like to work in the field of Criminal Justice.
+Your Career Development Coordinator will help you find a placement that meets your interests and career goals.
 Please read the information below carefully before you attend a field practicum info session.

 The first step to plan a practicum is to attend an orientation session.
-Dates for these sessions will be announced here, once they are scheduled.
+Dates for these sessions will be announced by email, once they are scheduled.

 You must bring: